-Stock options issued under the 2020 Plan and 2023 Plan generally vest over a four-year period and expire ten years from the date of grant.
-Certain options provide for accelerated vesting if there is a change in control, as defined in the individual award agreements and the Company's severance policies.
+Stock options issued under the 2020 Plan generally vest over a four-year period and expire ten years from the date of grant.
+Certain options provide for accelerated vesting if there is a change in control, as defined in the individual award agreements.